OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 kubectl rollout restart deployment api -n yuuvis
 ```

 A role *YUUVIS_CREATE_OBJECT* must be created and assigned to users who should be able to create objects in the client.

-#### Edit the bpm values.yaml

-* Edit the docker registry credentials.

 ### Install the yuuvis bpm Helm chart

+**Edit the bpm values.yaml and docker registry credentials**

 install bpm services with:
 ```shell